 Drivers, Proprietors and Operators have a duty under Equality Act 2010 to ensure that disabled people are not discriminated against or treated less favourably than others.
 All new applicants will be required to undergo disability awareness training within 12 months of obtaining a Driver's Licence.
-The Council seeks to bring this policy in line with general Council Policy and ensure that all services are, as far as it is possible, accessible to all members of the public.
-See Appendix B
+The Council seeks to bring this policy in line with general Council Policy and ensure that all services are, as far as it is possible, accessible to all members of the public as defined in Appendix B.